SIDDHESH95-CODE/Udemy-WD/React/readme.md

 - ReactJS is a JS library and not a framework.
 - NextJS is a framework.
-- ReactJS is used to make single-page application.
+- ReactJS is used to make single-page applications(SPAs).

 - To create basic react app: (outdated and no longer in use) npx create-react-app app-name